-It’s easy to get enamored with prospects like Gordon, but it’s also important to list areas they can improve.
+It’s easy to get enamored with prospects like Gordon, but it’s also essential to list areas they can improve.
 For Gordon, most of the issues are minor inconsistencies.

 Gordon is sometimes late to react to route breaks, and he can smoothen his weight transfers when responding to in-breaking routes.
-He can occasionally be a bit quicker reacting to plays like screens and outside runs.
-While his trigger is good, the Huskies CB can engage a bit quicker.
+He can occasionally be quicker when reacting to plays like screens and outside runs.
+While his trigger is good, the Huskies CB can engage faster.
 Like many DBs, he can be indecisive when there’s a lot of sensory information to sift through.
 He has visibly improved there since 2020, however.

 Gordon sometimes gives too much of a cushion off of route breaks.
 The Washington product also has minor hiccups with tackling angles at times.
 In run defense, these plays are more prevalent.
-Gordon can be more consistent in disengaging blocks in a timely manner.
+Gordon can be more consistent in disengaging blocks on time.
 He can also wrap up and use his strength more consistently as a tackler.
 While he’s solid in this area, there are some missed tackles on tape.

 Among other things, Gordon can still be a bit more controlled at times.
 With his athleticism, he sometimes plays himself out of leverage.
 Additionally, he has room to play the ball more consistently at the catch point.
 And while his length is solid, it may not be proportionally elite.

-In McDuffie’s scouting report, I said that he easily has the traits to enter the Round 1 discussion at cornerback.
+In McDuffie’s scouting report, I said he easily has the traits to enter the Round 1 discussion at cornerback.
 Gordon is in a similar range with his athletic qualities.
 With his physical foundation, Gordon profiles as one of the more exciting CB prospects in an already exciting CB group.

 McDuffie is a bit more consistent as a processor and a tackler, and he’s an elite athlete in his own right.
-But Gordon has better size, ball skills, and is exceptionally physical.
+But Gordon has better size and ball skills, and he’s exceptionally physical.
 On top of that, he processes well.
-He’s trending up, and he has more upside than his teammate — which is saying a lot.
+He’s trending up, and one could argue that he has more upside than the other Washington CB, which is saying something.

-In a class with Andrew Booth Jr. and Derek Stingley Jr., Gordon might be the group’s best athlete.
+In a class with Andrew Booth Jr. and Derek Stingley Jr., Gordon is a comparable athlete in the short ranges.
 It’s rare to have so many elite athletes in one batch, but the 2022 NFL Draft’s cornerback class is special on paper.
 And Gordon is a big part of that.

 Gordon’s production earned him a four-star billing in the 2018 recruiting class.
-The Everett product had offers from schools like Notre Dame, as well as West Coast powers like Oregon, USC, and UCLA.
+The Everett product had offers from schools like Notre Dame and West Coast powers like Oregon, USC, and UCLA.
 But for Gordon, staying in-state presented the best opportunity.
 Thus, the 242nd overall recruit in the 2018 class signed with the Washington Huskies.